Purpose of this website is to share my movement logs, reflecting my interest in aviation and plane spotting.

-The ability to fly is one of mankind’s greatest scientific achievements [1].
+The ability to fly I consider one of mankind’s greatest scientific achievements [1].
 A fascination for this dates back to my childhood and is of course something I share with many other people.
-My Airblog wishes to share some of this enthusiasm with you, reader.

-Originally focused on aircraft spotting, these logs for over 40 years since long also give an impression of the technical evolution that encompasses flying.
+These logs for over 50 years give an impression of the technical evolution that encompasses flying.
 Either into small and light, or into really big.

 Growing into a hobby

-When young, living in the vicinity of Zestienhoven (EHRD), now Rotterdam The Hague airport, a visit now and then on bike was a popular time passing, back in the sixties.
+As a kid living in near Zestienhoven (EHRD), now Rotterdam The Hague airport, a visit now and then on bike was a popular time passing, back in the sixties.

 I remember vividly BAF’s Carvairs [2], former DC-4s, with their characteristic nose swept back, thus facilitating loading large cargo.
 Sometimes these were cars, as that’s what the original purpose of those planes was: ferrying cars, to and from the UK.